Etheroscope/phoenix_frontend/README.md

 ## Structure

+These files exist in the umbrella app as well as in every app within:

+  * *config/*: Files to set system wide config variables in given environments.
+  * *mix.exs*: Define app properties (dependencies, aliases, etc.)

+## Apps

 ### Etheroscope

 This app contains the main business logic behind the backend.
 Any function that deals with transforming should be written here.
 See more [here](apps/etheroscope/README.md)